mkfeuhrer/GuessTheColor/README.md

 # GuessTheColor
-Simple Javascript game in which you have to guess the correct RGB color by visualizing it.
+Simple Javascript game in which you have to guess the correct RGB color by visualizing it.<br>
-<b>Made using : </b> HTML, JavaScript , CSS
+<b>Made using : </b> HTML, JavaScript , CSS <br>

 ![Screenshot](https://github.com/mkfeuhrer/GuessTheColor/blob/master/rgb.png)